James B. Craig: The 1911 season

 Craig debuted with the Michigan Wolverines football team in 1911, playing games at both quarterback and halfback.
 In October 1911, Coach Fielding H. Yost worked with Craig as a quarterback.
 Yost reported in early October that he was attaining considerable success with Craig, but he was "far from being a finished performer."
 Yost noted that Craig was diligent and he "runs the team fast and uses his brains in directing plays."

 The Wolverines finished the 1911 season with a 5–1–2 record.
 They started the season with convincing wins against and Case Institute of Technology, 24–0, Michigan Agricultural College, and Ohio State, 19–0, and narrowly beat Vanderbilt, 9–8.
 After starting the season 4–0, the Wolverines went 1–1–2 in their final four games, including a loss to Cornell and ties with Syracuse and Nebraska.

 In the Syracuse game, Craig suffered an injury to his ribs (believed to be torn cartilage) after being "fiercely tackled" and was expected to be unable to play "for an indefinite period."

 Despite the rib injury, Craig came back to lead the Wolverines to an 11–9 win over Pennsylvania two weeks later.
 News accounts at the time reported that the "craftiness of Coach Yost and the speed of 'Jimmy' Craig" led Michigan to the win in an icy blizzard at Ferry Field.
 Late in the game, Craig scored the winning touchdown on a "double pass."
 In one of Yost's "trick plays," Michigan's "interference started to the right," and the ball was then shot to Craig, waiting far to the left.
-Craig dodged two tacklers, and sprinted 26 yd for a touchdown.
-The New York Times and referred to Craig as "Michigan"s offensive and defensive hero" in a "clean, snappy, spectacular, thrilling" game.
+Craig dodged two tacklers and sprinted 26 yd for a touchdown.
+The New York Times referred to Craig as "Michigan's offensive and defensive hero" in a "clean, snappy, spectacular, thrilling" game.